rubensworks/rubensworks.net/_posts/2022-01-21-querying-a-decentralized-web.markdown

 Our [research group at Ghent University](https://www.ugent.be/ea/idlab/en) has recently [acquired funding](https://idlab.technology/news/2022/01/05/Flemish-government-7M-eur-funding-SolidLab-vlaanderen.en.html) to solve exactly these kinds of problems.
-Since one of the goals of this project funding is to **actually make things work in practise**, we will be designing *and* implementing these techniques in open-source tools such as the [Comunica query engine](https://comunica.dev/), so that everyone can start querying decentralized knowledge graphs themselves.
+Since one of the goals of this project funding is to **actually make things work in practise**, we will be designing *and* implementing these techniques in open-source tools such as the [Comunica query engine](https://comunica.dev/), so that everyone can start querying decentralized knowledge graphs effectively themselves.

 <hr />